Undergraduate students have one year of study at Stony Brook University in New York.

 In Songdo, you have developed-world living standards.
 With nearby Seoul, you have a global city’s strong economy, urban nightlife, shopping, as well as traditional and fine dining.
 Conveniently, Songdo is connected to Seoul's excellent subway system, considered second best in the world after Hong Kong.

 Seoul is the capital and largest city in South Korea.
 It is a huge metropolis of modern skyscrapers, cars, and pop culture meeting Buddhist temples, palaces, and street markets.
 The population of Seoul is 10 million (larger than New York City).
-The wider metro area of Seoul is over 25 million--about half the country's population.
+The wider metropolitan area of Seoul is over 25 million--about half the country's population.

 Seoul rising to be a global city and world leader came out of the Korean economic boom from the 1960s to the present, called "The Miracle on the Han River".
 After the Korean War (1950-1953), Seoul transformed from a war-torn, destroyed capital city to being core to the country's global OECD status by 1996.
 Seoul is now the world's fourth largest metropolitan economy after Tokyo, New York City, and Los Angeles with an annual GDP of $895 billion US dollars (2018 statistics).

-For perspective, living in Songdo is living in the Seoul metropolitan economy, and Seoul is larger economically than Paris, Chicago, Osaka, and London.
+For perspective, living in Songdo is living in the Seoul metropolitan economy.
+Seoul is larger economically than Paris, Chicago, Osaka, and London.
 Seoul's metropolitan economy is nearly twice the size of San Francisco, Washington DC, and Beijing.
 Major global manufacturers headquartered in Seoul include Samsung, LG, Hyundai, Kia, and SK.

 In short, coming to South Korea is to live and breathe in a global high-tech culture of the future.
 The country is a fast-development success.
 It is a future that is the envy of many other developing countries, as what they dream of becoming.
 Many international students from developing countries are joining us here to see it firsthand.
 Therefore, joining SUNY Korea is to participate in that global future.
 It is to be ahead of others in that race for higher educational standards, technological skills, global connections, and a variety of modern and traditional cultural experiences.
 We hope you join us.